econ-ark/Pandemic/README.md

 Prompt) and run `pip install econ-ark`.
 This will put HARK and all of its dependencies in your Python package library.

-3. All code files are in the `./Code/Python` subdirectory of this repository.
+3. All code files are in the `./Code/Python/` subdirectory of this repository.
 If you've installed Anaconda, our code can be run in a graphical iPython environment by opening up the Spyder IDE.

 4. The main script for this project is GiveItAwayNowMAIN.py.
 You can run this file by clicking the green arrow "run" button in Spyder's toolbar.
 Text will print to screen as it completes various computational tasks.
-Most of these take about 1-2 minutes to run on a modern desktop.
+Most of these take about 1-2 minutes to run on a modern desktop, but there are many of them.
+The figures are produced after running all counterfactual scenarios.

-All figures are produced after running all counterfactual scenarios.
+5. We recommend that you instead run the script GiveItAwayNowMINI.py, which produces a smaller number of figures (and thus runs a smaller number of counterfactuals), saving the results to a subdirectory of `./Figures/` given by spec_name at the top of `parameter_config.py`.

-5. All figures are saved to the ./Figures subdirectory.
+6. All figures are saved to the ./Figures subdirectory.

-6. All parameters can be adjusted in ./Code/Python/parameter_config.py , and are described below.
+7. All parameters can be adjusted in ./Code/Python/parameter_config.py , and are described below.
 Each parameter should have an in-line description to give you a pretty good sense of what it does.